flexyledger/Decentralized-Finance-DEFIAI/README.md

 If applicable, provide guidelines and instructions for contributing to the project.
 Include information on how to submit pull requests, report issues, or get involved in development.

 ## License
 This project is licensed under the Artificial Ledger Technology License.
-The license details can be found in the [LICENSE.md](LICENSE.md) file.
+The license details can be found in the [LICENSE](LICENSE) file.

 ## Contact
 Provide contact information or links to reach out for support or inquiries related to the project.